Welcome to Oak Class

 What is it like to be in Oak Class?

 During the school day, children work directly with a teacher or adult on specific activities.
 The Early Years Foundation Stage children are provided with continuous provision around the classroom and engaging activities to do with the teacher or an adult.
-The year 1 children and Reception children enjoy working together for some activities.
+The children enjoy working together for some activities.

 Each week 3 children have the opportunity to bring in an item from home, or to share something with the class as part of our Show and Tell session on Friday.
 The children are then encouraged to ask questions about the item or the information shared.
 Below is the timetable for Show and Tell.

 We had a visit from big Charlie the Crocodile on Friday 24th November.
 He helps us to remember the < and > symbols.
 The children know that Charlie ‘eats’ the biggest number.

 We then went outside to find big numbers to feed to Charlie as his after-lunch snack.
 Look at the big numbers we found outside!

 |As part of our Religious Education, the children in Reception class have learned about Diwali, the Festival of Lights, and have made Diwali Diyas from clay and decorated them.|